EnRoute vs Waitlist Me:

 One system for all arrivals

-Requests are structured before arrival
+Requests confirmed before arrival

 Guest Experience